artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-socrates-doubting-the-senses-in-phaedo.md

 Thomas:: So Socrates didn't have justifications for his mystical beliefs.
 He posits the forms to fulfill what he wanted to believe.

 Paul:: I wouldn't characterize it that way.
 As I said, he provides tangential reasons to believe the forms exist.
 You may not accept them, but we all must begin building our worldviews with assumptions.
 We are thrown into the world at birth and need to reason about the world from within the world.
 How we reason, be it with the senses or with words, is dictated by what we believe to be the nature of the world.
-But we must reason to form our beliefs about the nature of the world.
+But we must use reason to form our beliefs about the nature of the world.
 Therefore, epistemology depends on metaphysics and metaphysics on epistemology.
 This circular dependency requires us to pick a starting place---to make an assumption.
-The assumption you choose may decide where you end up.
+Where you start may determine where you end.

 You may not like Socrates' assumption, but such assumptions are unavoidable.

-Thomas:: It seems like you are using fancy philosophical words to let mystics believe what they want.
-The scientific method is clearly effective, as can be seen by our great technological progress, and so, Socrates was wrong to abandon the senses and the body.
-If he lived today, his reasoning would have led him to abandon the forms.
+Thomas:: Your analysis lets mystics believe whatever they want and equates reason with madness.
+Not all starting assumptions are equivalent.
+The scientific method's effectiveness is made evident by humanity's technological progress.
+In light of this, we can only say that Socrates was wrong to abandon the senses and the body.
+If he lived today, he would have abandoned the forms.

+Paul:: Are you so sure?
+What do you mean when you say, "it's not rational?"
+What is this reason you speak of?
+Materialists assume there is only matter.
+Then you say the idea or form of a circle must only exist in the mind.
+Why?
+Because there is only matter, and this is more reasonable than positing an actual ideal circle!
+Then you claim that simpler ideas are more likely than complex ones.
+One can't reason about how to reason.

-It is also ironic that empirical science disproved some of the ideas expressed near the end of the _Phaedo_.
-Socrates thought humans lived below a sea of air, and that other beings lived on the true surface of the earth.
+Thomas:: Why not?
+Your statement does what it says one can't do!
+Besides, Socrates says the senses don't lead to pure knowledge, but he ends the Phaedo with a mythical description of earth, filled with empirical claims.
+He says humans live below a sea of air, and that other beings live on the _true_ surface of the earth.
 "We, who dwell in the hollows of it, are unaware of this and we think that we live above, on the surface of the earth.
 It is as if someone who lived deep down in the middle of the ocean thought he was living on its surface."

-It is a beautiful and clever vision, and fits with his theory of ethics, since true surface dwellers are "pure, not eaten away or spoiled by decay and brine or corroded by the water and air which have flowed into the hollows here and bring ugliness and disease upon earth, stones, the other animals and plants."
+It's a beautiful and clever vision, and fits with his theory of ethics, since true surface dwellers are "pure, not eaten away or spoiled by decay and brine or corroded by the water and air which have flowed into the hollows here and bring ugliness and disease upon earth, stones, the other animals and plants."
 However clever and beautiful, this vision is entirely wrong.

 The armchair philosopher succeeded in fooling themselves into believing what they wanted using deduction.
 Induction and the senses are the surest way to correct such misguided thoughts.

-Paul:: Socrates made mistakes, and his final vision of the world---with the pure surface dwellers---was wrong in detail, but perhaps right in other ways.
+Paul:: Socrates made mistakes, and his final vision of the world---with the pure surface dwellers---was wrong in its details, but perhaps right in other ways.

 He deserves credit for loving the truth and inviting correction.
 He was mystical, but not dogmatic.
 After his final vision, he said: "No sensible man would insist that these things are as I have described them, but I think it is fitting for a man to risk the belief---for the risk is a noble one---that this, or something like this, is true about our souls and their dwelling places, since the soul is evidently immortal, and a man should repeat this to himself as if it were an incantation."

 Is it such a great philosophical sin to desire a particular truth?
 Is Troy erased by an archaeologists' hope?
-Or is the law of gravity true because Newton thought action-at-a-distance was absurd?
+Or, contrarily, is the law of gravity true because Newton thought action-at-a-distance absurd?
 No, Troy and gravity are what they are.
-The scientist can no better divest hope or fear than can a judge legal sentiment.
+The scientist can no better divest hope or fear than can a judge legislative sentiments.

 Thomas:: You are right to challenge my views---conversation is a great aid to reason.
-I may judge Socrates' ideas, but I shouldn't judge Socrates the person.
+I may have judged Socrates too harshly.
 Our superior understanding of the world may make ideas seem silly, which once were convincing.
 Nobody can deny that Socrates deserves our respect.

 Paul:: I'm glad the discussion has been useful.
 I enjoyed it, although I need to go to make dinner.
 Shall we read _Ion_ next?